 The other team whose form will matter this season is the new management team of Formula 1.

-Pirelli have been commended for finally providing a good quality Formula 1 tyre.
+Pirelli has been commended for finally providing a good quality Formula 1 tyre.
 It has taken them seven seasons to deliver in a manner they would’ve wanted.
 Let’s remember, in the previous seasons, the sport directed Pirelli to produce rubbish tyres.
 Anyway, the new tyres are allowing faster cornering, are degrading less and allowing drivers to be in attack mode for longer than the previous seasons.
 We loved seeing Vettel keep pace with Hamilton in Australia and then Hamilton charge down Vettel in Bahrain.

 As with every season, in 2017 too we expect the cars to get faster with every passing race.
 However, the worrying part for this season would be the gaps that exist between the teams.
-It is almost as though that Formula 1 is split in to three tiers.
+It is almost as though that Formula 1 is split into three tiers.
 The first includes Ferrari and Mercedes where the former seems quicker in the race and the latter in qualifying.
 Red Bull Racing are around a shocking second off the first tier’s pace.
 The second tier includes the likes of Force India, Williams, Haas, Renault and Toro Rosso.
 This tier is a further second away from the front pack – a gap that could increase as the big teams spend more money to go quicker.
 Lastly, we’ve got the McLaren tier, of which Sauber is surprisingly a part of.
 The third tier is roughly 3-5 seconds off the first tier and the big question is which way will the gap swing through the season?
-But given that both teams are running year old engines (Sauber has 2016-spec Ferrari engine while McLaren’s Honda claim their 2017 spec now matches Mercedes’ 2016-spec engine), their parity isn’t a surprise.
+But given that both teams are running year-old engines (Sauber has 2016-spec Ferrari engine while McLaren’s Honda claims their 2017 spec now matches Mercedes’ 2016-spec engine), their parity isn’t a surprise.

 Finally, the other team whose form will matter this season is the new management team of Formula 1.
-The duo of Ross Brawn and Sean Bratches seem to be making the right noises and if they do walk the talk, Formula 1 will see a return to iconic races venues in Europe, a far more equitable distribution of income (this will benefit the smaller teams) as well as a formula that could make Formula 1 – racing first, engineering later!
+The duo of Ross Brawn and Sean Bratches seem to be making the right noises and if they do walk the talk, Formula 1 will see a return to iconic races venues in Europe, far more equitable distribution of income (this will benefit the smaller teams) as well as a formula that could make Formula 1 – racing first, engineering later!